 Transmitting Returned Checks to Fiscal Service

-If the DO determines that the checks should be returned to Fiscal Service, it must do so no later than five business days from the date of receipt.
-In addition to stamping all returned checks "Not Negotiable," the DO does the following:
+If the DO determines that checks should be returned to Fiscal Service, it must do so no later than five business days from the date of their receipt.
+In addition to stamping all returned checks "Not Negotiable," the DO must do the following:

-The transmittal at a minimum must show the agency name, ALC, and the name and phone number of a point of contact.
+The transmittal at a minimum must show the federal entity name, ALC, and the name and phone number of a point of contact.
 Two people must verify the transmittal before the DO sends it to Fiscal Service.

 Fiscal Service should process U.S. Treasury checks returned from the DO on the day of receipt if at all possible but no later than three days following receipt.

 Verify that all checks listed on the transmittal are received,

 Keep a copy of the transmittal for their records, and

 Original checks recovered or returned to the federal entity, NTDO or Fiscal Service subsequent to being processed with a UCC are stamped with the legend "Not-Negotiable, Previously Treated as Canceled-SF 1184 UCC dated _______."
 These checks must be retained for 90 days and then shredded.